arrontan/biohacker/README.md

 As of 2025, there exists more than 20,000 bioinformatic tools, with more tools coming out each year.

 These programs are written by biologists, and are often not user-friendly, often with prohibitively complex installations and implementations, taking the user through multiple file formats.
 Combined with a culture of "publish and forget", many programs out there only cater to the specific needs of the research group.
-With a lack support, documentation, and given such a wide range of programs, hard-coding and integrating them all manually is unrealistic and unscaleable.
+With a lack of support, documentation, and given such a wide range of programs, hard-coding and integrating them all manually is unrealistic and unscaleable.

 Biohacker addresses this issue by leveraging the available literature to provide a convenient frontend agent, together with a scalable backend suite of agents.
 Together we get you through the myriad of programs whilst maintaining flexibility, reliability, and reproducibility in your analyses.